vinodkd/windownamer/Readme.md

 ==============
 When it comes to implementing the idea of a window name, there's a bit of a problem: Browser windows dont have names.

-Rather, they all have the same name - the browser's name; which browser authors have wisely chosen to append it to the page's (read tab's these days) title.
+Rather, they all have the same name - the browser's name; which browser authors have wisely chosen to append to the page's (read tab's these days) title.
 So even if I could change add something to the "Mozilla Firefox" or "Google Chrome" texts, it would be of no use from the POV of seeing such a name in a taskbar or while switching using Alt-tab (or mac equivalent)

 I have therefore implemented Window Namer as a Tab title updater, actually.

-Yes, this means all your tabs' title will have a prefix that you choose.
+Yes, this means all your tabs' titles will have a prefix that you choose.
 Yes, they will retain the name past page reloads and changes in page location Yes, new tabs will automatically get the name you chose when a page is loaded in them.
 And yes, this also means that if you have tons of tabs opened, looking at the first few letters to discern the content is no longer an option.
 I did consider some crazy time-elapse hide of the window name, but havent got to it yet.
 IMO unless is a graceful fade in/out, it would be a very jarring experience.